Improving Your Cholesterol

 •Herring

 Popular restaurant fish selections include tilapia and catfish.
 These are billed as healthy meals, but contain more Omega-6 fatty acids instead of the Omega-3 fats you’re seeking.
-While a plate of fish isn’t going to cure or kill you either way, eating “garbage fish” on a regular basis might lead to health problems.
+While a plate of fish isn’t going to cure or kill you either way, eating “garbage fish” on a regular basis isn’t as healthy as eating other choices.

 •Avoid Bad Fish Oil